Things to do in Berastagi

 Things to do in Berastagi Sumatra

-3. Visit Lingga village
+3. Visit Dokan village

 4. Buy some fresh fruits on the market

-The fruit market in Berastagi is famous thoughout Sumatra.
+The fruit market in Berastagi is famous throughout Sumatra.
 Thanks to the high altitude and therefore the cool climate in Berastagi you can even find strawberries and other “not so tropical” fruits here.
 If you’re not hungry already the views and smells of the fresh fruits will leave you mouth-watered.
 The colours and smells are amazing.
 Depending on the season you should try snake fruit (small brown fruit with snake-like skin), dragon fruit (the pink explosion), longan (small grape like fruits with skin) or mangosten (small brown fruit with smooth skin).
 Sadly local guys also offer horseback riding here and the horses don’t look very healthy.
 We can only ask you to not support that for the animal welfare.

 5. Take a bath in the hot springs